saqiurila/2-to-the-5th/lazy-commands/README.md

 Shortens common maven and git commands.

-I learned a bit about shell scripting when trying to set up ibus dev env with kamino, so in this practice project I used what I learned to make the commands we use everyday more concise.
+I learned a bit about shell scripting while trying to set up ibus dev env with kamino, so in this practice project I used what I learned to make the commands we use everyday more concise.

 ## Usage
 * Add <span>lazy.</span>sh to your .bashrc and give it an [alias](https://askubuntu.com/a/17538). e.g.,